MisaOguraBH/CV/README.md

 The fast cycle of hypothesis testing in coding is such a satisfying process.
 I get to see the result of what I do straight away in black and white.
 And this is what I love about coding.

-#### + Adaptable communicator
-Having left Japan at the age of 21, I have naturally developed adaptability towards diverse situations and cultures.

 [Back to top](#user-content-top)

 ### <a name="education">Education</a>